 Joginder Singh Vedanti, Jathedar of theAkal Takht, the Sikh's highest authority,

 Dr. Rowan Williams, Archbishop of Canterbury and leader of the Anglican Communion

-Word Alone Not Alone?: In a recent mailing summarizing Word Alone activities in the Pacific Northwest, WordAlone board member Carl T. Fynboe writes: Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Word Alone Not Alone?: In a recent mailing summarizing Word Alone activities in the Pacific Northwest, WordAlone board member Carl T. Fynboe writes: Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party:

 "I am convinced that our WordAlone chapter and the many other chapters and churches throughout the United States are not alone in planning and preparing for potential adverse moves by the churchwide assembly in 2009 that would dramatically weaken the biblical foundations of the ELCA.
 The continuing loss of members and churches in recent years must be curtailed or stopped.
 The question raised by some of us: Is this,or has it been from the very beginning of the establishment of the ELCA, the continuing and deliberate plan of our ELCA churchwide leadership to bring about changes that violate the instruction and authority of the Scriptures and our Lutheran Confessions?
 It would appear to many of us that the passage of the ill-advised resolution in the waning hours of the churchwide assembly in Chicago may be a sampleof what is to come."

 Worn out your old copy of The Book of Concord?

 Get a new one.

 Evangelical Lutheran Worship: what's all the fuss about?
 Find out for yourself.